Today I want to talk about your responsibility as a writer. Hint: it’s NOT just about writing books.

 However, one thing you should NOT do is waste their time.
 You, the author need to take responsibility for your writing.
 That means editing your story yourself (several times) before you give it someone else to read.

 I don’t care if editing isn’t your strong suit, it’s not up to someone else to do this work for you.
 Especially not people who are giving up their time for free to assist.

 Also, finish it.
 Most betas and cps don’t want to go through part of your manuscript then wait months until you write the next part.
 We need to keep the flow and so may even have to reread the earlier part again.

 It’s the writer’s responsibility to make sure their book is marketed for the right audience.
 Don’t blanket bomb everyone you know asking them to read your book.

 If you have joined a popular group on Facebook, say for Sci-Fi writers then don’t drop in post after post promoting your historical romance.

-I was asked to read a book purported to be sci-fi.
+I was asked to read and review an ARC of a book purported to be sci-fi.
 That was all I was given.
-In truth it was a sci-fi, but it read like a children’s book.
+In truth, it was a sci-fi, but it read like a children’s book.
 I was definitely not their target audience so couldn’t even get through the entire book.

-You have to be clear on who your audience is and make sure you market to them.
-Don’t market to everyone.
-It’s a waste of your time and theirs.
+You have to be clear on who your audience is and choose your betas, CPs and reader-target accordingly.

 Never blame the reader for not enjoying your book and for not pushing through to the “good bit” at the end or for struggling to be captured by your story.